-Cheaper Flight Hack #4 – Try your luck with one way flights
+Cheaper Flight Hack #4 – Try your luck with one-way flights

-Sometimes, a return flight is more expensive than two one way flights.
+Sometimes, a return flight is more expensive than two one-way flights.

-Therefore, it is always a good idea to search for one way tickets.
+Therefore, it is always a good idea to search for one-way tickets.
 By combining deals from two different companies, you can sometimes fly for a cheaper price.

-For example, let’s say you are travelling in Europe and want a return flight from Paris to Madrid.
+For example, let’s say you are traveling in Europe and want a return flight from Paris to Madrid.
 You may find quite cheap flights with EasyJet, but maybe it would be even cheaper to buy Paris-Madrid with EasyJet and Madrid-Paris with Vueling.